spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/how-to-add-new-custom-field.md

 3. On the **Edit store** page, click the **Settings** tab.
 In the **Settings** tab, make sure the following applies:
   * The default block with the **APPLICATION** value set to **Default** is displayed.
-  * The new **Contact Email** field is displayed, Please see the screenshot below for reference.
+  * The **CONTACT EMAIL** field is displayed.
-  * The **Contact Email** field is required and accepts only valid email addresses.
+  * The **CONTACT EMAIL** field is required and accepts only valid email addresses.
-4. Click **Save** to save the changes and validate whether the new field is saved correctly.

 ![configure-application-timezone](/images/dynamic-multistore/screen2.png)

+4. For **CONTACT EMAIL**, enter an email address.
+5. Click **Save**.
+  Make sure the email address is saves successfully.

 {% endinfo_block %}

-## Extend StoreTransfer
+## Configure access to the email field

-This section explains how to extend StoreTransfer and extract a field using a plugin for access to the `contactEmail` field directly from the `StoreTransfer`.
+This section explains how to extend `StoreTransfer` and extract a field using a plugin to access `contactEmail` field directly from the `StoreTransfer`.
 The contact email field is used as an example.

 1. Adjust `StoreTransfer` to add the `contactEmail` field: